banner

 image

-Scroll down to Free space, select [ New ], and press Enter.
+Use the keyboard to go down to Free space, select [ New ], and press Enter.

 Are you sure you want to write the partition table to disk? _

-Enter yes here and press Enter.
+Here, just type yes and press Enter.

 root@CatWrt:~# cfdisk